grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/05 data-parameterization.md

 <Blockquote mod="warning">

 Each VU in k6 is a separate JS VM so in order to not have multiple copies of the whole data file [SharedArray](/javascript-api/k6-data/sharedarray) was added.
-It does have overhead in accessing elements compared to a normal non shared array, but the difference is negligible compared to the time it takes to make requests.
-And is especially not comparable as not using it with big files basically means k6 will be using too much memory to run.
-Which might lead to your script not being able to run at all or aborting in the middle.
+It does have some CPU overhead in accessing elements compared to a normal non shared array, but the difference is negligible compared to the time it takes to make requests.
+This becomes even less of an issue compared to not using it with large files, as k6 would otherwise use too much memory to run, which might lead to your script not being able to run at all or aborting in the middle if the system resources are exhausted.

-For example, the Cloud service allots 8GB of memory for every 300VUs.
-So if you are files are big enough and you are not using [SharedArray](/javascript-api/k6-data/sharedarray), that might mean that your script will run out of memory at some point.
-Additionally even if there is enough memory, k6 has a garbage collector(as it's written in golang) and it will walk through all accessible objects (including JS ones) and figure out which need to be garbage collected.
+For example, the Cloud service allocates 8GB of memory for every 300 VUs.
+So if your files are large enough and you are not using [SharedArray](/javascript-api/k6-data/sharedarray), that might mean that your script will run out of memory at some point.
+Additionally even if there is enough memory, k6 has a garbage collector (as it's written in golang) and it will walk through all accessible objects (including JS ones) and figure out which need to be garbage collected.
 For big JS arrays copied hundreds of times this adds quite a lot of additional work.

-A note on performance characteristics of `SharedArray` can be found within it's [API documentation](/javascript-api/k6/data/sharedarray#performance-characteristics).
+A note on performance characteristics of `SharedArray` can be found within its [API documentation](/javascript-api/k6/data/sharedarray#performance-characteristics).

 </Blockquote>